2008 United States House of Representatives elections in Virginia: Nominee

+Democratic primary

-Anita Hartke was the Democratic candidate.
-Mrs. Hartke, 48, is a resident of Amissville, Virginia in Culpeper County, though the town is primarily located in neighboring Rappahannock County.
-She is the daughter of the three-term US Senator from Indiana, Vance Hartke.
-Her stated positions include improvements on the National Energy Policy by investing in alternative energy in order to reduce the use of foreign oil and fossil fuels.
-She believes that this would create more jobs that could not be outsourced while simultaneously fighting global warming.
-She also supports universal health care.
-Concerning the Iraq War, Hartke supports a gradual withdrawal of troops, stating that a brigade should be brought home every month.
-She supports reform of the controversial No Child Left Behind Act and increasing funding to the public school system.
-She also hopes to end student college loan rates in excess of 20%.
+Hartke, 48, a resident of Amissville, Virginia.
+Her stated positions included improvements on the National Energy Policy by investing in alternative energy in order to reduce the use of foreign oil and fossil fuels.
+She also supported universal health care as well as gradual withdrawal of troops from Iraq.
+She also supported reform of the controversial No Child Left Behind Act and increasing funding to the public school system as well as hoping to end student college loan rates in excess of 20%.